cotte06/Todoey/README.md

 # Todoey
-This is a todo-list application, using Realm for persisting data and adding some color with Chameleon Framework, installed with Cocoapods.
+This is a simple iOS Todo-List app written in Swift 5.

+# Prerequisites

+Make sure you have cocoapods installed on your computer.

 # Installation and configuration